jasancheg/j-screenshots-tool/README.md

 ## What is this repository for? ###

-* source code for distribution
+* development source code
-* executables for distribution
+* distribution executables

 ## How do I get set up? ###